Jim-Dillon/react-feedback-form/README.md

-# Getting Started with Create React App
+# Project Notes

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an app for a feedback form.
+With this form you can submit, edit and delete pieces of feedback.
+The data is stored and fetched from a mock backend json-server.

-## Available Scripts
+# How to Use

-In the project directory, you can run:
+Clone this project directory, and then you can run:

 ### `npm start`